Micro SaaS: Advantages, Ideas, and Examples (+ Free Cheat Sheet)

 Personas are fictional characters that represent the different user types that might use your solution.
 Even though they are fictional, they will help you understand your users' needs and help you craft a valuable solution that people love.
 But not only that.
 The more realistic your Personas are, the better you can understand their motivation and goals.

-Check out this Persona video course and learn who your customers are and how to reach new customers - in less than an hour.
+Check out this Persona Guide and learn who your customers are and how to reach new customers - in less than an hour.

 3. Pick your preferred business model